 What's the difference between a deductible and an out-of-pocket limit?

-Your insurance deductible is relevant at the beginning of your health insurance policy, and your out-of-pocket maximum is relevant after you've had significant health care during a policy year.
+Your insurance deductible is the focus at the beginning of your health insurance policy.
+Your out-of-pocket maximum is relevant after you've had many medical expenses during a policy year.

 What does annual deductible mean?

-A health insurance deductible is the amount of money you pay out of pocket for health care services before your insurance plan starts contributing to the cost.
+A health insurance deductible is the amount of money you pay yourself out of pocket for medical care before your insurance plan starts contributing to the cost.

 For example, if your deductible is $1,000, you'll pay in full for the first $1,000 of your health care.
-Your insurer will keep a running total of how much you pay, and when you hit $1,000, the cost-sharing benefits of your health insurance plan begin.
-This could mean, for example, that instead of paying the full price of $250 for an X-ray, you could pay $50, and the insurance company will pay $200.
+Your insurance company will keep a running total of how much you pay, and when you hit $1,000, your insurance will pay for part of your health services.

 What does out-of-pocket maximum mean?